sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Sort Columns
 ----------------------------------------

-Below is a sample workflow which contains ``Sort Columns`` processor in Fire Insights.
-It demonstrates usage of ``Sort Columns`` node to change order of columns in the output as per selection.
+Below is a sample workflow that contains ``Sort Columns`` processor in Fire Insights.
+It demonstrates the usage of ``Sort Columns`` node to change order of columns in the output as per selection.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Changes order of columns in the output as per selection using ``Sort Columns`` node.
 *	Prints output dataset displaying columns sorted in the selected order.